ibm-cloud-docs/cephaas/volume_rename.md

 1. Go to the list of all Block storage volumes.
 2. Locate the volume and click the `options` icon at the end of the volume row to open a list of options.
 3. From the options menu, click **Rename volume**.
 4. Provide a valid volume name.
 Valid volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 The names must begin with a lowercase letter and must be unique.
-For example, if you create two volumes with the same name in the same service instance, an error "volume name exists" is displayed.
+For example, if you create two volumes with the same name in the same service instance, an error <q>volume name exists</q> is displayed.
 5. Click **Rename**.